 Hamilton County free holiday programs provide meals and Christmas gifts.
 Low income families (especially those with children), seniors, and the disabled are some of the main beneficiaries of charitable aid.
 Receive free food, Christmas toys, Thanksgiving meals, clothing, and more.
 Continue Cincinnati and Hamilton County free holiday assistance.

 Christs Community In College Hill - Offers rent and eviction prevention help.
 Can make emergency payments and /or arrangements with land landlords and local community action agencies and charities.
 Call (513) 541-0303.
 The address is 819 Salvia Ave, Cincinnati, OH 45224.

 Ohio Valley Goodwill Industries Rehabilitation Center – Homeless veterans can apply for assistance with paying for security deposits, rent, delinquent heating and utility bills.
 There is also free furniture, computers and other household furnishings needed to establish a stable living environment.
 Also get food and help finding a job.
 Only homeless veterans can apply for this program.
-10600 Springfield Pike, Cincinnati, Ohio 45215, (513) 771-4800
+Address is 10600 Springfield Pike, Cincinnati, Ohio 45215.
+Phone (513) 771-4800

 SEH is a group made up of dozens of non-profits.
 They focus strictly on housing issues.
 The organization will try to stop homelessness and keep people safe by using some or all of the following tools.